-Guinea Bissau is entering a new era, following the election of a new President in the country's first democratic elections in May 2014.
-A country of western Africa, Guinea Bissau has had a turbulent past, including being centre for Portuguese slave trading and a number of unstable political systems and coups have impeded its development.
-Guinea Bissau has a low GDP per capita and it ranks as 177 of 187 on the Human Development index, with two thirds of the population living below the poverty line.
+A country of western Africa, Guinea-Bissau has had a turbulent past, including being a centre for Portuguese slave trading and several unstable political systems and coups have impeded its development.
+Guinea-Bissau has a low GDP per capita, and it ranks as 175 of 189 on the Human Development Index (2020), with two thirds of the population living below the poverty line.

-Portuguese is the country's official language, although only 14% of the 1.6 million population speak it.
+Portuguese is the country's official language, although only a minority of the 1.6 million population speak it.
 The capital city is Bissau.